 On this page instructors will find the resources needed for teaching in a particular term, including important dates, academic integrity information, course outline requirements, and contacts for support.

-- Due to campus closures related to COVID-19, Winter 2021 undergraduate courses have been adapted to a remote format.
+- Due to campus closures related to COVID-19, many Fall 2021 undergraduate courses have been adapted to a remote format.
+In Winter 2022, many courses are returning to an in-person format.

-- Students might have difficulty connecting to online course materials at specific times, because of time zones or lack of reliable internet (and not all have guaranteed access to computers at all times).
+- For remote learning courses, students might have difficulty connecting to online course materials at specific times, because of time zones or lack of reliable internet (and not all have guaranteed access to computers at all times).
 Students should not be required to be online at a specific time.
-If there are synchronous activities (e.g. live lectures), recordings should be available.
+All content covered during any synchronous activities must be made available for all students.

 - Course materials must be available to your students online.
 Contact Deb Addesso, SJU Library Associate (firstname.lastname@example.org) if you need assistance putting individual readings for your course on reserve (www.reserves.uwaterloo.ca/ares/).
 For other forms of library support (e.g., information literacy), please contact Lorna Rourke, Associate Librarian (email@example.com).

 - Resources to assist in developing and strengthening remote delivery of courses are available on the Keep Learning website.
-SJU's Community of Learning: Remote Teaching LEARN site can be found when you log in to LEARN under the "All" tab for "Courses and Communities" and is a useful resource for remote teaching; if you do not have access and would like to be added, please be in touch with Lorna Rourke (firstname.lastname@example.org).
 As well, consult the University of Waterloo (UW) Centre for Teaching Excellence’s website for teaching tips on designing your course to be accessible to diverse learners.

 Please visit the SJU COVID-19 Response page for up-to-date campus information.

-- Classes start January 11 and end April 14 (adjusted dates due to COVID-19)
+- Classes start January 5 and end April 5

 - Review Course Outline / Syllabus Requirements and Template section below.
 Reminders: